platformsh/platformsh-docs/src/configuration/app/storage.md

 If you receive an error on `git push` mentioning the total disk space configured for the application and its services exceeds the plan storage size, you need to either increase the disk space reserved for your project on the project setup page or lower the storage assigned to each service and the application.

-The `disk` key is optional.
-If set, it defines the size of the persistent disk of the application (in MB).
+The `disk` key is required, and defines the size of the persistent disk of the application (in MB).
 Its minimum value is 256 MB and a validation error will occur if you try to set it lower.

 ## Mounts